Evolution of the $\gamma$-ray strength function in neodymium isotopes: Composition and evolution of the SF

-The {\em scissors mode} (SM), which appears in deformed nuclei, was already described in 1984 by Lo Iudice and Palumbo~\cite{iudice1984}.
+The {\em scissors mode} (SM), which appears in deformed nuclei, was already described in 1978 by Lo Iudice and Palumbo~\cite{iudice1984}.
 They proposed a geometrical picture where the deformed proton and neutron clouds oscillate against each other like scissors blades.
-An alternative description was given by Chen and Leander~\cite{chen1982} that are based on strong M1 transitions between $\Delta \Omega = 1$ Nilsson orbitals\footnote{The Nilsson orbitals are assigned a quantum number $\Omega$, which represents the projection of {\bf $j$} on the nuclear symmetry axis.} originating from the same spherical single-particle level characterized by the angular momentum {\bf $j$}.
-These predictions were confirmed by the observation of a bump at $E_{\rm SM}\approx 2-3$~MeV in the $\gamma$-ray spectra from various excitation energies in the quasicontinuum of $^{161}$Dy~\cite{guttormsen1984}.
-Later in the same year, the ($e,e'$) reaction was used to reveal M1 type resonant levels in $^{156,158}$Gd~\cite{bohle1984}.
+Inspired by these predictions, the ($e,e'$) reaction, which probes transition strengths from the ground-state to excited levels in the low excitation-energy region, was used to reveal M1 type resonant levels in $^{156,158}$Gd~\cite{bohle1984}.
 It is interesting that these authors also report on the absence of such levels in $^{146}$Nd, which is highly relevant for the present work.
-It has been shown that the SM increases in strength with deformation~\cite{peter1995}.
-A comprehensive review of the magnetic dipole excitations build on the ground level is given by Heyde {\em et al.}~\cite{heyde2010}.
+Furthermore, nuclear resonance fluorescence (NFR) experiments~\cite{peter1995} reveal SM $\gamma$-transition strengths not only to the ground-state, but also eventually to the very lowest excited levels.
+An alternative prediction of strong low-energy transitions was given in 1982 by Chen and Leander\cite{chen1982}, which involves $\gamma$ decay in the nuclear quasicontinuum.
+Their calculations show that strong $M1$ transitions between $\Delta \Omega = 1$ Nilsson orbitals\footnote{The Nilsson orbitals are assigned a quantum number $\Omega$, which represents the projection of {\bf $j$} on the nuclear symmetry axis.} could compete with the statistical decay in the quasicontinuum.
+These predictions were confirmed in 1984 by the observation of a bump at $E_{\rm SM}\approx 2-3$~MeV in the $\gamma$-ray spectra from various excitation energies in the quasicontinuum of $^{161}$Dy~\cite{guttormsen1984}.
+It has been shown that the SM in the low excitation-energy region increases in strength with deformation~\cite{peter1995}.
+A comprehensive review of magnetic dipole excitations is given by Heyde {\em et al.}~\cite{heyde2010}.
+The main techniques used to study the SM on excited states in the quasicontinuum are the Oslo method applied in the present work, and the multistep cascade (MSC) method, see e.g. Ref.~\cite{valenta2017}.

 In the present work we study the SM embedded in the nuclear quasicontinuum applying the Oslo method, see e.g. the study of $^{160-164}$Dy by Renstr{\o}m {\em et al.}~\cite{renstrom2018} and references therein.
 In deformed rare earth nuclei, the SM follows closely a standard Lorentzian at $E_{\rm SM}\approx 2-3$~MeV.
-In the actinide region, the SM strength increases and is best modelled by two close-lying Lorentzians~\cite{tornyi2014,guttormsen2014}.
+In the actinide region, the SM strength increases and is best modeled by two close-lying Lorentzians~\cite{tornyi2014,guttormsen2014}.